 Building our capacity

-The University now benefits from membership of UPEN, and includes policy engagement is rewarded as a discrete category in the Vice-Chancellor’s Innovation Awards.
+The University now benefits from membership of UPEN, and recognises excellent policy engagement in the Vice Chancellor’s Innovation and Engagement Awards.
 It has also established a team to enhance support for all of us who share an interest in improving public policy.
-Guided by a University-wide Steering Group, the Policy Engagement Team

 - Brokers connections and mutually beneficial engagement between the policymaking community and OPEN members;